Nadia-Abdul-Aziz/CART253/ModJam/frogfrogfrog/ideas.md

     - limit of 3 ???
 CHANGED TO NO LIMIT
     - noise()

-- Requirements to eat opponent
+- Requirements to eat opponent (DONE)
     - must have adequate power tokens and size
         - (see trigger win state)
     - size requirement - triple the size of opponent (any size)
     - power requirement - must be able to reach frog = maximum storage

-- title screen & ending screen
+- title screen & ending screen (DONE)
     - title screen (state)
         - title declaration text or animation
         - Space bar to start game